 To the rear, there’s a welcoming beer garden where the back wall is lined with barrels decorated with the names of various beer styles.
 And upstairs is a treat for lovers of spirits: the Whisky Bar & Restaurant, home to more than 400 varieties of spirits sourced from all over the globe.
 It’s a space that comes with a suitably timeless feel: all deep hues and comfy chairs.
 There’s a separate menu there too, one of the sort to make you feel like pulling on your Sunday best.

-Adding to the feel that the Queenscliff Brewhouse is as much about the experience and education as is is about being a good pub, there are all manner of masterclasses, special dinners and other events you can join too.
+Adding to the feel that the Queenscliff Brewhouse is as much about the experience and education as is is about being a good pub – something confirmed when it won Best Specialty Bar at the AHA Victoria State Awards in 2021 – there are all manner of masterclasses, special dinners and other events you can join too.
 If you’re in the area and don’t have a designated driver, it’s a popular stop for the Bellarine Peninsula’s many bus tours.

 Alternatively, given they stock beer, wine, cider, spirits, cheese and pretty much anything else you could wish to pop in your mouth from much of Victoria, it’s the sort of place where you can embark on a grand tour without actually leaving your chair.